CMHalili/Final-Lab-Task-2/README.md

-# Final-Lab-Task-2: Transforming ER into Relational tables
+# Final-Lab-Task-2

-# Step by Step Process
+# Step by Step Processs

 ## Step 1.
 Create the student table:
 * Define username as a VARCHAR (50)